ironbane/ironbane/README.md

 # Ironbane MMO

-Experimental client and server written in MeteorJS.
+An open source 3D action MMO written in Javascript.

 ## Installing and running